5 min read

 By: Emily May on Jun 24, 2021 5:33:00 AM

 After a long year of turbulence, change, and uncertainty, we stand on the cusp of another major change - the return to the office.
 This is proving to be difficult for individuals and their organizations, as many employees feel they just settled into the “new normal” and now are going to have to re-calibrate their personal and professional lives all over again.
 Of course, all of this occurs as everyone deals with the normal ups and downs and stress caused by work.
 Needless to say, it’s a lot.

 This means employees may be facing an increased level of anxiety about going to work every day.
+For example, a study by Wysa on mental health in the workplace uncovered that 40% of employees surveyed showed symptoms of both moderate to severe anxiety.
 As a people leader, you are probably able to sense this as you directly receive comments or hear quiet rumblings among your employees about the safety of returning to the office or the logistics of doing so.

 While so much remains out of your control, you most definitely can help manage and alleviate your employee’s anxiety about going to work every day in the meantime.
 Here are a few ways you can do so.

 How To Help An Employee Who Has Anxiety About Going To Work:

 Be empathetic, understanding, and flexible